 Martina Todaro is an Associate in the Research-Evaluation-Learning unit at the Robert Wood Johnson Foundation.
 Read Bio

-This webinar will explore the connection between housing and health, with a focus on emerging research about pathways to improve health outcomes by reducing housing insecurity and improving quality and affordability.
-Broader social issues, including gentrification and displacement will also be discussed.
+This webinar explored the connection between housing and health, with a focus on emerging research about pathways to improve health outcomes by reducing housing insecurity and improving quality and affordability.
+Broader social issues, including gentrification and displacement were also discussed.